fingerprintjs/broyster/contributing.md

 Alternatively, make a PR to this repository, the test will run on BrowserStack automatically.
 But the test won't run when the PR is made from a fork repository, in this case a member will run the tests manually.

-### How to publish

-This section is for repository maintainers.

-1. Bump the version.
-Search the current version number in the code to know where to change it.
-2. Build and test the project.
-3. See what will get into the NPM package, make sure it contains the distributive files and no excess files.
-    To see, run `yarn pack`, an archive will appear nearby, open it with any archive browser.
-4. Run

-    ```bash
-    # Add '--tag beta' (without the quotes) if you release a beta version
-    # Add '--tag dev' if you release a development version (which is expected to get new features)
-    yarn publish --access public
-    ```

-5. Push the changes to the repository, and a version tag like `v1.3.4` to the commit.